Search

 Labour leadership candidates Jeremy Corbyn and Owen Smith go head to head on employment law reform in a race to become, (or in Jeremy Corbyn’s case, remain) the next Labour leader.
 Both candidates have recently set out their pledges on employment law reform, summarised below:

-• Both candidates have set out their intention to repeal the Trade Union Act 2016, which of course would mean removal of the new requirement for 50% voter turnout at ballots and the requirement of 14 days’ notice of a strike to an employer, (click here for further information).
+• Both candidates have set out their intention to repeal the Trade Union Act 2016, which of course would mean removal of the new requirement for 50% voter turnout at ballots and the requirement of 14 days’ notice of a strike to an employer.
 Both candidates also strive to increase the presence of unions within the workplace with Jeremy Corbyn calling for businesses with more than 250 employees to recognise a specific union for collective bargaining purposes over pay.
 Owen Smith says he would end the use of sweetheart unions and strengthen recognition rights where majority support is clear.
 He also aims to introduce wages councils in hospitality, retail and social care sectors and restore full collective bargaining in the public sector.

 • Owen Smith says he intends to modernise industrial action balloting by introducing electronic balloting, a topic which was fiercely debated during the Trade Union Bill’s passage through parliament.